Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Droite

 The Romigny commune covers 1135 hectares and has 200 inhabitants (as of 2012).

 The vineyards in Romigny are located in the southern apex of the commune, in a block that also includes the vineyards of Olizy and Jonquery.
+The Romigny vineyards are shaped like a strip between those in Olizy and those in Jonquery.
 They consist of mild south-facing slopes with Pinot Meunier as the dominant grape variety.

 - Wikipedia about this village in English, in French.